Create a service hook for Azure DevOps with Microsoft Teams

 - Release deployments and approvals

-For Azure DevOps Services and Azure DevOps 2020 and later versions, we recommend you use the following suite of apps which offer rich features, to integrate with Microsoft Teams.
+For Azure DevOps Services, we recommend you use the following suite of apps which offer rich features, to integrate with Microsoft Teams.

 Azure Boards app for Teams